 Controlled delivery of human growth factors is still a challenge in tissue engineering protocols, and poly-lactic acid and poly-lactic-co-glycolic acid carriers have been recently proposed for this purpose.
 Here, we tested the microencapsulation of two human growth factors, namely Growth Differentiation Factor -5 (hGDF-5) and Transforming Growth Factor 1 (hTGF-1), by processing different emulsions with Supercritical Emulsion Extraction (SEE) technology.
 Polymer molecular weight, co-polymer ratio and surfactant amount in aqueous phases as well as phases mixing rate were varied to fabricate carriers with suitable size and loadings.

-Carriers with different mean size from 0.4 ±0.09 m up to 3±0.9 m were obtained by SEE technology when processing emulsions with different formulations; carriers were also loaded with 3 g/g and 7g/g for hGDF-5 and hTGF-1 and they assured both growth factors controlled release along 25 days.
-Carriers showed also reduced cytotoxicity when evaluated in Chinese Hamster Ovary cells (CHO-K1); interestingly, they also exhibited a reduced cytotoxicity whit respect to carriers obtained by conventional evaporation technique, and also a low reactivity on human peripheral blood mononuclear cells (hPBMCs), suggesting their safety and potential use in tissue engineering protocols.
+Carriers with different mean sizes from 0.4 ±0.09 m up to 3±0.9 m were obtained by SEE technology when processing emulsions with different formulations; carriers were loaded with 3 g/g and 7g/g for hGDF-5 and hTGF-1 with controlled growth factor release over 25 days.
+Carriers displayed reduced cytotoxicity when evaluated in Chinese Hamster Ovary cells (CHO-K1).
+Further, they also exhibited reduced cytotoxicity with respect to carriers obtained by conventional evaporation techniques, and low reactivity on human peripheral blood mononuclear cells (hPBMCs), suggesting their safety and potential use in tissue engineering protocols.

 INTRODUCTION